Flank/flank-dashboard/metrics/ci_integrations/docs/02_ci_integration_user_guide.md

 | `CoolSourceIntegrationConfig` | `source_project_id` | This field can't be validated, as the provided api key is invalid.
 The result is unknown. |
 | `CoolDestinationIntegrationConfig` | `destination_api_key` | This field is valid. |
 | `CoolDestinationIntegrationConfig` | `destination_project_id` | This field is valid. |

+After the configuration file validation you can fix issues in file, if any, and re-run the `validate` command.

+Well done!
+Now, after we've validated our configuration file and fixed any issues, it's time to use the `sync` command.

 ### Making Things Work